Japanese Breakfast at Y93

-Japanese Breakfast Foods: Fish
+Authentic Japanese Breakfast Foods: Fish

 As an island country, seafood has long been the most readily available source of protein for Japanese people.
 While processed meats like bacon or sausage have become more common in the West today, fish is still a strong breakfast staple in Japan.

 A common way to prepare fish for breakfast in Japan is to simply grill a smaller fish like mackerel or pike with simple seasonings like salt.
-Fish left over from the night before can also be repurposed in a quick stewed dish.
-Otherwise, topping a bowl of rice with tiny whitebait, called shirasu in Japanese, is an easy fish dish that provides plenty of protein and minerals like calcium.

 Japanese Breakfast Foods: Salads / Kobachi

 Salads are another standard addition to a Japanese breakfast menu that surprises some visitors.
-A traditional Western breakfast might include some cooked vegetables like fried tomato or spinach with eggs, but it’s unlikely you’ll encounter a garden salad before lunch in the West.If you order a breakfast set meal or visit a breakfast buffet in Japan, you’ll likely come across some salads as standard.
-Any type of salad can be eaten for breakfast, but common types include lettuce or cabbage-based mixed salads, hijiki (a kind of seaweed) salads, or cucumber salads.Japanese people are known worldwide for having a long life expectancy and lower rates of lifestyle diseases, so if you struggle to get your seven servings of veggies per day, why not take a leaf out of Japan’s book and add a side salad to your breakfast?
+A traditional Western breakfast might include some cooked vegetables like fried tomato or spinach with eggs.It’s unlikely you’ll encounter a garden salad before lunch in the West.
+Therefore, if you order a breakfast set meal or visit a breakfast buffet in Japan, you’ll likely come across some salads as standard.
+Any type of salad will served for breakfast, but common types include lettuce or cabbage-based mixed salads.
+Hijiki (a kind of seaweed) salads, or cucumber salads.
+Japanese people are known worldwide for having a long life.
+However, if you struggle to get your seven servings of veggies per day, why not take a leaf out of Japan’s book and add a side salad to your breakfast?

 Japanese Breakfast Foods: Rice / Onigiri / Chawanmushi / Egg

 It goes without saying that rice is the heart of any traditional Japanese meal.
-While it may seem a little labor-intensive to prepare rice for breakfast, especially for many households in the West that normally cook rice on the stove, most Japanese households have rice cookers that make cooking up a batch a relatively simple, hands-off process.
+While it may seem a little labor-intensive to prepare rice for breakfast, especially for many households in the West that normally cook rice on the stove.
+Most Japanese households have rice cookers that make cooking up a batch a relatively simple, hands-off process.
 Some households simply microwave rice left over from the batch cooked night before for breakfast, too.

 On busy mornings, many Japanese people also opt for onigiri from the convenience store as a portable and affordable breakfast.
-This triangular rice ball can be flavored with fillings like fish, seaweed, or pickled plum.